-My friend Nick and I had a discussion the other day about which bolts were tougher to break free: shaft coupling bolts or the lug nuts on an old trailer.
-Nick pointed out that lug nuts spend more time underwater and are usually torqued down a whole lot tighter than a shaft coupling screw.
-On the opposite side, I argued that shaft coupling bolts require you to assume the yoga pose Downward Pretzel just to see the bolts.
-The argument was never settled, but this week, as I began the slow work of liberating three seized seacocks on the 50-year-old Yankee 30 Opal (formerly Bay Star) our recently acquired project boat, I was reminded that even the most stubborn bolts can often be coaxed loose with a judicious application of penetrating oil and some muscle.
+My friend Nick and I are still debating which bolts are tougher to break free: shaft coupling bolts or the lug nuts on an old trailer.
+Nick argues that lug nuts spend more time underwater and are usually torqued down a whole lot tighter than a shaft coupling screw.
+On the opposite side, I contend that shaft coupling bolts require you to assume the yoga pose Downward Pretzel just to see the bolts.
+The argument will no doubt carry on for years, but this week, as I began the slow work of liberating three seized seacocks on the 50-year-old Yankee 30 Opal (formerly Bay Star) our recently acquired project boat, I was reminded that even the most stubborn bolts can often be coaxed loose with a judicious application of penetrating oil, the right tools, patience, and muscle.

-The muscles, in this instance, were those of Dustin Rahl, owner of a very busy mobile trailer service in Sarasota, Fla., Trailers 2 Go.
+Longtime readers will remember our previous encounter with Dustin Rahl, owner of a very busy mobile trailer service in Sarasota, Fla., Trailers 2 Go.
 While the most corroded components must often be cut free, many of the seized nuts and bolts he encounters in his work can be liberated.
-On our first meeting with Rahl, the axle on the trailer for our Catalina 22 test boat Jelly (aka Our Lady of Perpetual Despair), had cracked at the weld, so that its left wheel splayed outward at a 20-degree angle.
+On our first meeting with Rahl, the axle on the trailer for our Catalina 22 test boat Jelly (now replaced by the 1983 Catalina “Lil’ Spitfire”), had cracked at the weld, so that its left wheel splayed outward at a 20-degree angle.
 Dustin arrived early Tuesday to remove the axle, which was rusted beyond hope, so that he could measure it and order a new one.
 Alas, the lug nut bolts stood in his way.
 He didn’t even bother to try them cold.
 “I’ll just give it a shot of PB Blaster,” he said.
 And that was that.

-But what happens if the PB isnt enough?
+But what happens if the PB isn’t enough?
 Carefully applied heat from a butane, MAPP-gas, or propane torch is usually the next step.
 After that, its time to break out the specialty tools.
 As contributing writer, and former boatyard manager Ralph Naranjo explained more than a decade ago—the tools required for nut and bolt extraction can range from the most basic to the esoteric.